Crystal

 Burnum/ Puljane

-I honestly did not do any research beforehand, so I assumed there was only one entrance and all the hikes were connected and branched off, just like any other national park.
-You need to exit and drive to the next entrance to see the rest of the park.
-Realistically to go through every entrance and breeze through a hike a day would take at least one week.
+Ideally, you’d want at least a week to fully explore all entrances and trails.
+I did not do any research beforehand, so assumed there was only one entrance and all the hikes were connected and branched off each other.
+However, you need to exit and drive to the next entrance to see the rest of the park.
 I only allotted myself one day.
 Looking back, I wish I could have spent more time in KRKA, but I needed to keep moving South because winter was getting too cold riding for me.
 If you have limited time like I did, and only have a day or two, I recommend entering through the Lozovac entrance, hiking Skradinski Buk and taking a boat ride so you can see more of the park on boat.
 This would give you a good mix of both experiences.

-The Lozovac entrance has public restrooms, free parking and a snack bar.
-Further into the park, there was a souvenir shop, more restrooms and more shops and cafes.
-These were closed in November, but I'm sure they are open during busy season with delicious food and snacks as well.
+The Lozovac entrance offers public restrooms, free parking and a snack bar.
+Further inside the park, there was a souvenir shop, more restrooms, shops and cafes.
+The cafes were closed in November, but are open during peak season.

-There are many hotels sprinkled all around the different entrances of KRKA.
+There are many hotels sprinkled all around the various park entrances.
 If you are not staying in a hotel adjacent to KRKA, I recommend staying in Sibenik so you can explore the local area as well.
 The old town is very interesting and amazing to walk through.

-For more information on KRKA, visit their website:
+For more information on KRKA, visit their website HERE

-If you'd like to watch my experience through KRKA, here's a little video I made of my visit
+If you'd like to watch my experience through KRKA, here's a YouTube video I made of my visit HER